 - Live Streaming (Support for multiple protocols – RTMP, RTSP, HLS etc.)

 Thankfully, VIDIZMO and Microsoft work together.
-VIDIZMO works in a similar way and all videos uploaded through VIDIZMO, will be uploaded in your Azure account storage.
+VIDIZMO works in a similar way and all videos uploaded through VIDIZMO, and will be uploaded in your SharePoint storage or you can opt for Azure storage.
 The costs would be similar, and you’ll have to pay for a VIDIZMO license, which brings in numerous benefits to your organization in terms of its video streaming and management capabilities.